Keanan Bennetts: Borussia Mönchengladbach

 Bennetts joined Borussia Mönchengladbach from the Tottenham Hotspur academy in 2018.
 He made his professional debut for Borussia Mönchengladbach in the Bundesliga on 16 June 2020, coming on as a substitute in the 90th minute for Lars Stindl in the home match against VfL Wolfsburg, which finished as a 3–0 win.

 Ipswich Town (loan)

 On 2 October 2020, Bennetts joined Ipswich Town on a season-long loan deal.
 He made his debut for Ipswich as a second-half substitute in a 4–1 away win over Blackpool on 10 October.
 On 15 December, Bennetts scored his first goal for Ipswich in a 2–1 win over Burton Albion.
 Bennetts made 30 appearances during his loan spell at Ipswich, scoring once.

 Darmstadt

 On 21 October 2022, Bennetts joined German 2.
 Bundesliga club Darmstadt agreeing to a one-year contract.

+Wehen Wiesbaden

+On 7 July 2023, Bennetts signed with SV Wehen Wiesbaden in 2.
+Bundesliga.

+Austria Klagenfurt

+On 5 January 2025, Bennetts signed for Austrian Bundesliga club Austria Klagenfurt on a short-term contract until the end of the season.

+Notts County

+On 29 July 2025, Bennetts returned to England, joining League Two club Notts County on a one-year deal following a successful trial.

 International career

 Bennetts made two appearances for the Germany under-15 team in 2014, having been eligible through his mother.
 He later switched to represent England internationally.
 He also declined to represent Nigeria, eligible through his father, at the 2019 FIFA U-20 World Cup.